cjoakim/azure-cosmosdb-altgraph/README.md

-Currently, AltGraph is built with the **Java** programming language, and the **Spring Boot** and **Spring Data** frameworks.  **D3.js** is used in the Web UI for visualizations, but you can use any similar JavaScript library.
+Currently, AltGraph is built with the **Java** programming language, and the **Spring Boot** and **Spring Data** frameworks.  **D3.js** is used in the Web UI for visualizations, but you can use any similar JavaScript library for your implementations.

 At this time, **there are two designs and implementations for your reference**: